ggarra13/mrv2/docs/sphinx/en/user_docs/interface/interface.rst

 .. image:: ../images/interface-03.png
    :align: center

-mrv2 can be customized to show any of the toolbars from Window->Preferences->User Interface.
+mrv2 can be customized to show any of the toolbars from **Window->Preferences->User Interface**.
 These settings are saved when you exit mrv2 and will allow you to always start mrv2 in a certain configuration.

 Mouse interaction in the Viewer
 -------------------------------